-Sherman Creek Loop Trail is a 7.9 mile loop trail located near Olympia, WA that features a great forest setting and is rated as moderate.
+Sherman Creek Loop Trail is a 7.9 mile loop trail located near Olympia, Washington that features a great forest setting and is rated as moderate.
 The trail is primarily used for hiking and is accessible year-round.

 Very very well-kept trail.
 Lots of shade with a few open breaks.
 Only saw three mountain bikers and no one else on a Tuesday morning and afternoon.
 Very quiet with no car or airplane noise even.
 Nice even doses of easy uphill, easy downhill, and nice straits.
 Just a very good trail all the way around.
 Would definitely come back again.
 If you follow the directions on the app GPS you end up driving past where the trail crosses the road by a few hundred yards.
 The actual coordinates are 46.925837 -123.112538.

 From Seattle take I-5 south to exit 95.
 Follow Maytown Road west for 3 miles until reaching the small town of Littlerock.
 At a stop sign proceed west on Littlerock Road, which soon turns left.
 Bear right here onto 128th Ave, following sins for Capitol State Forest.
 In less than 1 mile turn left at the T intersection on Mima Road and after 1.5 miles turn right onto Bordeaux Road.
 Follow the paved road for 3.5 miles until the fork in the road.
 Bear right and following the D line for 0.6 mile to a four-way intersection on a hill crest. turn right onto the the D-4000 Line and follow this good gravel road for 2 miles to its junction with the D-4400 Line, where you find the trailhead.
 There is one small parking slot and the trail you want to take is across the road (there are two trailheads).